Welcome to today's edition of the Rush 24-7 podcast.

 Oh, yes.

-Yes, well that was the minimum wage caller, a guy named Mike from Troy, New York.
+A guy named Mike from Troy, New York.

 Yeah, in a battle of wits, he was unarmed.

-And what caught me is from his liberal point of view, he immediately said less money than he first said.
+And what caught me is from his liberal point of view, he immediately said, less money than he first said.

 Right.

-And you said don't insult me, and he said less.
+And you said, don't insult me, and he said, less.

 So he thinks it's an insult to make lots of money or more money.

-Well, what about I don't think that.
+I don't think that.

 I think you're overanalyzing.

-The guy's just basically stupid.
+The guy is just basically stupid.

 I mean, his argument on the minimum wage is testimony to that.